natsxki/natsxki/README.md

 # hi, i'm lylia!!

-**CS Master's student passionate about how to make technology intuitive - quadrilingual & based in Paris**
+**CS Master's student passionate about how to make technology intuitive and useful to everyone - quadrilingual & based in Paris**

 My portfolio : [🐤](https://natsxki.github.io/portfolio/)